-Muslims vulnerable to communal violence and discrimination in India, says US human rights report
+US government report says Indian Muslims are vulnerable to communal violence, discrimination

-The report also flagged extrajudicial killings and arbitrary arrest and detention by government authorities.
+The report also flagged extrajudicial killings and arbitrary arrests and detentions by government authorities.

-The US Department of State has noted that Muslims in India were vulnerable to communal violence and discrimination.
-The state department made the observation on the chapter on India in the “2021 Country Reports on Human Rights Practices”, released on Tuesday.
+The US Department of State has noted that Muslims in India are vulnerable to communal violence and discrimination.
+The state department made the observation on the chapter on India in its “2021 Country Reports on Human Rights Practices”, released on Tuesday.

-The report made mention about discrimination against minorities in India, instances of extrajudicial killings, degrading treatment or punishment by police and prison officials and arbitrary arrest and detention by government authorities among other things.
+The report mentioned discrimination against minorities in India, extrajudicial killings, degrading treatment or punishment by the police and prison officials and arbitrary arrests and detentions by government authorities among other concerns.

 “Despite government efforts to address abuses and corruption, a lack of accountability for official misconduct persisted at all levels of government, contributing to widespread impunity,” it said.

-The report also flagged violation of human rights in arrests of activists in connection to the Bhima Koregaon case, cases against Kashmiri journalists under the Public Safety Act and detentions under the stringent Unlawful Activities (Prevention Act).
+The report also flagged violations of human rights in the arrests of activists in the Bhima Koregaon case, cases against Kashmiri journalists under the Public Safety Act and detentions under the stringent Unlawful Activities (Prevention Act).

 Persecution of Muslims

-The report noted incidents where Muslim men were paraded in public and forced to chant “Jai Shree Ram” in Uttar Pradesh’s Kanpur and police shootings during eviction of villagers belonging to the community in Assam’s Darrang district last year.
+The report noted incidents where Muslim men were paraded in public and forced to chant “Jai Shree Ram” in Uttar Pradesh’s Kanpur and police shootings during the eviction of villagers belonging to the community in Assam’s Darrang district last year.

 “Muslim communities continued during the year with cases of physical abuse, discrimination, forcible displacement, and lynching for suspected cow smuggling,” it stated.

-The reports also mentioned that the laws against religious conversions have targeted Muslims.
+The reports also mentioned that the laws against religious conversions have been used to target Muslims.
 Bharatiya Janata Party-led state governments in Uttar Pradesh, Gujarat and Madhya Pradesh have enacted anti-conversion laws since last year to penalise “love jihad”.

-The pejorative term has been used by Hindutva outfits to push the conspiracy theory that Muslim men lure Hindu women into marrying them with the sole purpose of converting their brides to Islam.
+The term has been used by Hindutva outfits to push the conspiracy theory that Muslim men lure Hindu women into marrying them with the sole purpose of converting their brides to Islam.

 “These ‘love jihad’ laws seek to make forced religious conversion by marriage a criminal offense and have mainly targeted Muslim men attempting to marry Hindu women,” the report stated.
 “Civil society groups criticized these laws as violating constitutional protections on freedom of religion, but some survey data suggested religious minority communities themselves sometimes expressed support for anti-conversion measures.”

-The Citizenship Amendment Act and exclusion of Muslims from its provisions was also observed in the report.
+The Citizenship Amendment Act and the exclusion of Muslims from its provisions was also noted in the report.

 In 2019, Parliament passed the Citizenship Amendment Act, which provides an expedited path to Indian citizenship for Hindu, Sikh, Buddhist, Jain, Parsi, and Christian religious minorities from Afghanistan, Bangladesh, and Pakistan.